All Episodes

 What?

-And that I said, anything you've done up until your life to this point is kindergarten compared to the arena you're about to enter.
+And I said, anything you've done up until your life to this point is kindergarten compared to the arena you're about to enter.

-And know this that the deep state swamp, I said it in these terms, not verbatim, I'm paraphrasing, is going to resist the your father and his change agenda.
+And know this, that the deep state swamp, I said it in these terms, not verbatim, I'm paraphrasing, is going to resist your father and his change agenda so much so that they're going to take as much collateral damage as they possibly can.

-One of the people wrote me back just a few minutes ago on a text and said, Wow, I had no idea.
+One of the people wrote me back just a few minutes ago on a text and said, wow, I had no idea.

 And that's a lot of what we're going to address today.